CAN YOU MAKE SMOOTHIES IN A FOOD PROCESSOR?

 Learn more with KitchenAid

 Food Processor vs Blender: What's The Difference?
-Making a recipe but debating food processor vs blender?
-Learn how a food processor is different from a blender and which one is best for each type of kitchen task.
+Discover the differences between a food processor and a blender, and learn which countertop appliance is best for each type of kitchen task.

 How to Make the Perfect Smoothie at Home Want to enjoy a great smoothie without having to pay a lot for it?
 Follow our step-by-step instructions and recipes to make the perfect smoothie at home.